-The calibrated precipitation field, data field precipitationCal, provides global Level 3 $(0.1^{\circ}x0.1^{\circ}\text{-gridded})$ half-hourly listing in 3IMERGHH data files of the calibrated data described in "precipitation post-processing step".
-In 3IMERGM data files it provides the global Level 3 $(0.1^{\circ}x0.1^{\circ}\text{-gridded})$ monthly SG combination data described in "SG combination".
+The \calibrated precipitation field\, data field precipitation, provides global Level 3 ( $0.1^{\circ} \times 0.1^{\circ}$ -gridded) half-hourly listing in 3IMERGHH data files of the calibrated data described in "precipitation post-processing step".
+In 3IMERGM data files it provides the global Level 3 ( $0.1^{\circ} \times 0.1^{\circ}$ -gridded) monthly SG combination data described in "SG combination".

-At user request, a quality index that provides a simple way of judging the utility of data products was introduced in Version 05.
+At user request, a \quality index\ that provides a simple way of judging the utility of data products was introduced in Version 05 in data field precipitationQualityIndex.
 While the goal is reasonable, there is no agreement about how this quantity should be defined.
 After some discussion within the team, two distinctly different quality indices were chosen for the half-hourly and monthly data fields for implementation.
 It is a matter of investigation to determine if users find these insightful, or if different quality indices should be developed for future releases.
-Details are provided in the
+Details are provided in the document "IMERG Quality Index", available as an appendix in the ATBD document https://gpm.nasa.gov/resources/documents/imerg-v07-atbd.pdf.

-Quality Index for Half-Hourly Data
+Quality Index for Half-Hourly Data (QIh)

 At the half-hourly scale, the best metric is some measure of the relative skill that might be expected from the fluctuating mix of different passive microwave- and infrared-based precipitation estimates.
 The Kalman smoother used in IMERG (and originated in the CPC Morphing [CMORPH] algorithm, Joyce et al. 2011) routinely recomputes estimates of correlation between GMI and each of the other satellite estimates in coarse blocks across the entire domain (90°N-S) and then uses these correlation coefficients (squared) to provide weights for use in the combination of forward-propagated passive microwave, backward-propagated passive microwave, and current-time infrared precipitation estimates.
-In V06 the polar caps have the same treatment without IR data.
-However, the formalism never provides an overall correlation for the combined estimate, so one approach is provided here.
+In V07 the polar caps have the same treatment without IR data.
+However, the formalism never provides an overall correlation for the combined estimate, so one approach is provide here.

 The correlation coefficients developed for the Kalman smoother are substituted for inverse error variance to compute the approximate correlation coefficient of the merged precipitation estimate.
 Furthermore, the correlation coefficients are transformed with the Fisher (1915) z statistic before the computation and back-transformed afterwards, which is a simple variance stabilization transformation.
 Formally, the Fisher transformation requires that the two variables being correlated follow a bivariate normal distribution.
-While this is not true for precipitation, we adopt this approach as a first approximation to computing the correlation coefficient of the combined precipitation estimate because its use as a quality index seems reasonable and useful.
+While this is not true for precipitation, we adopt this approach as a first approximation to computing the correlation coefficient of the combined precipitation estimate because its use as a Quality Index seems reasonable and useful.
 The units are non-dimensional correlation coefficients.

 There is one additional issue: we lack the t=0 (zero half-hour) correlation of each constellation member to the GMI for computational reasons in the current implementation of IMERG and need an approximate value.
-Lacking strong justification for alternatives, in V05 we set the correlation to 1, but in V06 we choose to compute a set of baseline monthly t=0 correlations using the data span December 2014 - November 2015 from the Level 2 (GPROF) passive microwave estimates after intercalibration.
+Lacking strong justification for alternatives, in V05 we set the correlation to 1, but in V06, and now V07, we choose to compute a set of baseline monthly t=0 correlations using the data span December 2014 - November 2015 from the Level 2 (GPROF) passive microwave estimates after intercalibration.
 These baseline correlations are then dynamically adjusted based on nearby-in-time correlations.
 These are expected to be slightly higher than if they had been computed from the t=0 outputs of the morphing scheme due to the lack of equivalent post-processing of the Kalman correlations.